Thank you, everybody, for sticking around here and listening to the Rush Limbaugh Show.

 We're having our seventh one in Atlanta this year.

-Um who else is gonna be there?
+Who else is going to be there?

-We got a bunch of them.
+We've got a bunch of them.

-If you go to redstate.com, you can click on the graphic and find out how to come.
+If you go to RedState.com, you can click on the graphic and find out how to come.

 We rented out the College Football Hall of Fame here in Atlanta, Georgia.